coumbaya/lift/README.md

  2. Save traces into a database

-     Traces are loaded into a DBMS database, of your choice, using `$ java -jar "lift.jar" -[option]` and arguments:
+     Traces are loaded into a DBMS of your choice, using `$ java -jar "lift.jar" -[option]` and arguments:

 	`--load` or `-l <path_to_trace>`: for loading a trace into the DB